 human rights partners around the world

 Justice Travel was founded by Gabriel Tobias in 2017, who after a decade working for international NGOs was in search of new tools in the fight for human rights.
-With Country Representatives, partners, Global Advisors, and volunteers around the world, the story of Justice Travel is a rapidly growing tapestry.
+With Country Representatives, partners, Global Advisors, Ambassadors, and volunteers around the world, the story of Justice Travel is a rapidly growing tapestry.
 Of activists fighting for justice without the needed international support.
 Of travelers wanting to move beyond traditional tourism to find a truly impactful way to give back to the communities they visit.
 And of ordinary citizens in all countries frustrated with the state of the world and looking for ways to get involved.
 Citizens determined to move - to move beyond racist nationalism and the world leaders who spew it, beyond media-induced apathy, and beyond our own perceived boundaries - to bring about a brighter and more just future.
 Are you one of them - one of us?

 Partners at the Center